lgw2/lgw2.github.io/_teaching/csci112-summer-2021/programs/program1.md

 Each section is separated by a period (.) when shown to the user.
 Depending on the class of the address, one or more sections identify the network and one or more sections identify the host within the network.
-For the IP addresses from Class A, the first 8 bits (the first number) represent the network part, while the remaining 24 bits (last 3 numbers) represent the host part.
+For an IP addresses from Class A, the first 8 bits (the first number) represent the network part, while the remaining 24 bits (last 3 numbers) represent the host part.
 For Class B, the first 16 bits (the first two numbers) represent the network part, while the remaining 16 bits (last 2 numbers) represent the host part.
 For Class C, the first 24 bits represent the network part (the first 3 numbers), while the remaining 8 bits (the last number) represent the host part.
 To idenfity which class a network is, we can look at the first number.

 * A: 0-127